mattermost/docs/source/configure/calls-deployment.rst

 .. include:: ./calls-rtcd-ent-only.rst
   :start-after: :nosearch:

 The Calls plugin has a built-in `Selective Forwarding Unit (SFU) <https://bloggeek.me/webrtcglossary/sfu/>`__ to route audio and screensharing data.
-But this SFU functionality can be split from the Calls plugin and hosted on its own, e.g., on its own node in a kubernetes cluster, its own dedicated server alongside Mattermost instances in the cloud provider, etc. This is what was diagrammed in the sections above `rtcd <#rtcd>` and_ `rtcd <#rtcd-(ha)>`__.
+But this SFU functionality can be split from the Calls plugin and hosted on its own, e.g., on its own node in a `kubernetes deployment <#kubernetes-deployments>`__, its own dedicated server `alongside Mattermost instances <#rtcd-in-ha>`__` in a cloud provider, etc.

 But it helps to know when and why one would want to use ``rtcd`` as it's own service.